 Mia Donalson is an artist from Charlottesville, VA.
 Donalson graduated from Virginia Commonwealth University (VCU) with their BFA in craft and material studies in May 2023.
-Their work has been shown at The Anderson and Hawthorne galleries in Richmond VA and CityClay in Charlottesville VA.
-Donalson functions within the artistic canon of contemporary craft and confessional art.
-They received a craft apprenticeship program (CAP) award in 2023 to facilitate apprenticing under Caroline Woolard.
-Mia is currently a core fellow at Penland School of Craft.
+Their work has been shown at galleries in Richmond and Charlottesville VA, and at Penland School of Craft in Bakersville NC.
+Donalson functions within the artistic canon of contemporary craft and autoethnographic art.
+They received a craft apprenticeship program (CAP) grant in 2023 to facilitate apprenticing under Caroline Woolard.
+Mia recently completed a two year Core Fellowship at Penland School of Craft.
+In 2026 they will be the Summer Fellow at Pocosin Arts School of Fine Craft.

 Constructed of fifty individual boxes joined together, this chair is fully functional and capable of holding my weight.
 Each box is built to the exact size of an object which symbolizes an important person or seminal experience in my life.
 As these people and events have shaped the foundation of who I am today, this chair gives a physical form to the collection of objects allowing them to literally support my body.